 Clarification #1: My goal is NOT to encourage everyone to quit residency

-I am fully aware that just because quitting was the right move for me, does NOT mean it will be the right move for everyone reading this.
-If anything, it may only be right for an overwhelming minority.
+Just because quitting was the right move for me, does NOT mean it will be the right move for everyone reading this.
+If anything, it’s probably only right for a tiny proportion of readers.
 It just pains me to think that for those people, quitting might not even register as an option when it clearly is.
 I just want you to know that if you are having second thoughts, it’s okay, take a step back and give yourself time to think them.

 Challenge #1: Knowing my audience